-James Lesh is an urban and cultural heritage researcher and consultant: please get in touch.
+James Lesh is an urban historian specialising in heritage conservation: please get in touch.

-As a historian and geographer, James adopts innovative methodologies and evidence-based approaches: for both conventional (historic and aesthetic) and emerging (social and sustainability) cultural heritage values.
+As a historian and geographer, James adopts innovative methodologies and evidence-based approaches: for both conventional (historic and aesthetic) and evolving (social and sustainability) heritage values.

-James also contributes to wider discussions around history and conservation and has provided commentary to ABC Radio National, ABC Radio Melbourne, The Age, Herald Sun, 3AW Radio, The Conversation, Foreground, ArchitectureAU and other outlets.
+James also contributes to wider discussions and has provided commentary to ABC Radio National, ABC Radio Melbourne, The Age, Herald Sun, 3AW Radio, The Conversation, Foreground, ArchitectureAU and other outlets.

 University of Melbourne (2020–22, 2014–19)